-I created All Dogs Are Smart as a blog and You Tube Channel to show how to train so-called “stubborn” or difficult, “less intelligent” and reactive dogs and do all kinds of activities, despite the belief that certain breeds are not as intelligent as other breeds and can’t be trained well or at all.
+I created All Dogs Are Smart blog and You Tube Channel to show how I train so-called “stubborn” or difficult, “less intelligent” and reactive dogs and do all kinds of activities, despite the belief that certain breeds are not as intelligent (as other breeds) and can’t be trained well or at all.
 I also discuss how to make it easier for yourself to actually DO the training, stay focused and positive when it seems like you are not making any progress with your dog (people training!).

 On This Blog You Can…

 - Find out how I train a so called “stubborn” dog in competitive dog sports

 - Follow along with us on our travels with the dogs – van, tent and camper camping!